 The amount of sugar listed on the nutrition label has nothing to do with whether something is Whole30 or not.
 Nutrition labels round to the nearest full digit, so just because something says “0 grams” next to “sugar” doesn’t mean there’s no added sugar!
 Look for any form of sugar (real or artificial) in the ingredient list.
 If it’s there, it’s out for your Whole30.

 When it comes to additives, less is better, but only three are specifically out.

-The Whole30 eliminates carrageenan, MSG, and sulfites (or sulfates) on the progam.
+The Whole30 eliminates carrageenan, MSG, and sulfites on the program.
 Other common additives, like xanthan gum or ascorbic acid, are allowed.
 Not all additives are “toxic;” acsorbic acid sounds scary, but it’s really just a fancy name for vitamin C. See our Common Additive Cheat Sheet for details.

 On the Whole30, Can I Have…